 Concerning Mr. M.M vs. Denmark for violation of article 6, 7, 13, 18 and 26 of CCPR.

-On 13 October 2013, he was baptized in a Christian Church.
+The complainant is a Hazara citizen from Afghanistan.
+His father was kidnapped by Taliban and his mother died when he was about 9-10 years old.
+He then lived with his uncle, but due to a conflict with people who sexually exploited the author, he had to escape.
+He was denied asylum in January 2012.
+After the denial he regularly attended church, and in 2013, he was baptized in a Christian Church.
 His case was reopened, due to the fact that he now risks persecution, as a person who converted from Islam.
 An action punished with the death sentence in Afghanistan.
 A copy of the certificate of baptism from the Danish Church was annexed to the letter of 11 December 2013.

 Between the Refugee Board’s decision in 2012, and the current situation in Afghanistan, the situation has become much more dangerous according to the UNHRC memorandum dated 6 August 2013.
-A number of groups from Afghanistan can now be identified as being in need of international protection including – individuals associated with or perceived as supportive of the government and the international community, men and boys of fighting age, and members of minority ethnic groups.
+A number of groups from Afghanistan can now be identified as being in need of international protection, including individuals associated with or perceived as supportive of the government and the international community, men and boys of fighting age, and members of minority ethnic groups.
 Since the author has been living in the western world, he risks to be perceived to be contrary to the Islamic rules, and to be supportive of the government and/or the international community.
 This has just become clearer after his conversion.
 Since he is also of fighting age, he risks to be forced to fight either for the Afghan government or the Taliban, and reports about sexual assaults on young men are also common.
 He has no protection since he has no family left in Afghanistan, and he belongs to the Hazara minority ethnic group.

 Afghans from unsafe areas like the author can no longer expect to live in Kabul, since the number of Afghan citizens living abroad and potentially being deported and taking up residence in Kabul estimates 7 million people.
 That is also why the Memorandum of Understanding from 2004 between Denmark and Afghanistan needs to be reconsidered, however the Danish authorities seems not to be willing to do so.
 As of 2 March 2015 they received a letter from the Afghan authorities to stop deportation to Afghanistan, however the Danish authorities have continued.
-Thus a complaint was sent to CCPR.